psu13/mutable-hakyll/posts/mechanics.md

 sophomore year in college if you major in physics) is that every single one of these problems can be set up so you put some numbers into a single black box, turn a crank, and every answer that you ever needed falls out the other side.
-This magic box is a set of *differential equations* that describe how the system you have described evolves in time.
+This magic box is a set of *differential equations* that describe how the system you have described changes in time.
 I am not going to go into the details of how differential equations work, because honestly I don't know them.
 But, for reference they look something like this: